 Dental Oncology is a focus of dentistry dedicated to meeting the distinct dental and oral health care needs that arise as a result of cancer therapy.
 It is devoted to improving the well-being and quality of life of people battling cancer.
 Dental oncology goes beyond the scope of general dental treatment to include management of the soft tissue of the mouth and care for oral side effects specific to cancer treatment.
 It also emphasizes oral cancer prevention and early detection.

-Patient Services Offered
+Dental Services Offered

 - Pre-therapy assessment and oral health plan